 As described in Section 9.1 of RFC 3376 for IGMP Version 3, the Router Alert Option can be used to protect against DOS attacks.
-One common method of attack is launched by an intruder who takes over the role of guerier, and starts overloading multicast hosts by sending a large number of group-and-source-specific queries, each with a large source list and the Maximum Response Time set to a large value.
+One common method of attack is launched by an intruder who takes over the role of querier, and starts overloading multicast hosts by sending a large number of group-and-source-specific queries, each with a large source list and the Maximum Response Time set to a large value.

 To protect against this kind of attack, (1) routers should not forward queries.
 This is easier to accomplish if the query carries the Router Alert option.
-(2) Also, when the switch is acting in the role of a multicast host (such as when using proxy routing), it should ignore version 2 or 3 gueries that do not contain the Router Alert option.
+(2) Also, when the switch is acting in the role of a multicast host (such as when using proxy routing), it should ignore version 2 or 3 queries that do not contain the Router Alert option.

-Console(config)#ip igmp snooping router-alert-option-check Console(config)# router-portexpire-time ip igmp snooping This command configures the querier timeout.
-Use the no form to restore the default.
+'''

+Console(config)#ip igmp snooping router-alert-option-check

+Console(config)#

+'''